New Coke

-New Coke was the unofficial name of a reformulation of the soft drink Coca-Cola, introduced by the Coca-Cola Company in April 1985.
+New Coke was the informal name given to a reformulated version of the soft drink Coca-Cola, introduced by the Coca-Cola Company in the United States in April 1985.
 It was renamed Coke II in 1990 and was discontinued in July 2002.
 By 1985, Coca-Cola had been losing market share to diet soft drinks and non-cola beverages for several years.
-Blind taste tests suggested that consumers preferred the sweeter taste of Pepsi-Cola, Coca-Cola's main competitor, so the Coca-Cola recipe was reformulated.
-The American public reacted negatively, and New Coke was considered a major failure.
+Blind taste tests indicated that consumers preferred the sweeter taste of rival Pepsi-Cola, leading the company to reformulate its product.